-Stefan Heaton’s blog piece “The reason Mobile myki isn’t available on iPhone… yet” is all the proof you need that Google inspired endless nonsense with Android Pay HCE support.
-This was shortly after the NFC “secure element” wars were over, with embedded Secure Element (eSE) on SIM cards losing out to the embedded secure element (eSE) on smartphone NFC chip.
-Google’s network connection dependent HCE secure element in the cloud approach seemed like it would solve everything and free NFC from the evil clutches of mobile carrier SIM lock-in contracts and the cost of eSE hardware.
+Stefan Heaton’s blog piece “The reason Mobile myki isn’t available on iPhone… yet” is all the proof you need that Google inspired endless nonsense and confusion with Android Pay Host Card Emulation (HCE).
+This was shortly after the NFC “secure element” wars were over, with the mobile carrier locked SIM card secure element losing out to the embedded secure element (eSE) on smartphone NFC chip.
+Google’s network connection dependent HCE secure element in the cloud strategy for Android seemed like it would solve everything and free NFC from the evil clutches of mobile carrier SIM lock-in contracts and the cost of eSE hardware.
 Except that it didn’t.
 It’s eSE or nothing now.

-So yes, Apple does limit NFC Secure Element (implemented in the A Series Secure Enclave) access with PassKit NFC certificates.
-But Apple Pay MIFARE is real MIFARE, and Apple Pay FeliCa is real FeliCa.
+So yes, Apple does limit NFC Secure Element (in Apple Silicon) access with PassKit NFC certificates.
+But Apple Pay MIFARE is real MIFARE used around the world, and Apple Pay FeliCa is real FeliCa.
 Public Transport Victoria (PTV) can apply for a myki card PassKit NFC certificate just like any developer.
-And for goodness sake Stefan, stop writing sentences that confuse Express Transit payment cards (EMV credit/debit cards) with regular Express Transit cards (FeliCa, MIFARE, PBOC).
-Suica is not a credit card and emulating EMV at a transit gate doesn’t automatically make a credit card into a Apple Pay Suica transit card, not by a long shot.
+And for goodness sake Stefan, stop writing sentences that confuse Express Mode payment cards (EMV credit/debit cards) with regular Express Mode transit cards (FeliCa, MIFARE, PBOC).
+Suica is not a credit card and emulating EMV at a transit gate doesn’t automatically make a credit card into an Apple Pay Suica transit card, not by a long shot.
 If your aim is promoting open loop over closed loop, that’s one thing.
 Either way, your LinkedIn blog post is not doing your LinkedIn resume any favor.

 Related: How much does Smart Navigo HCE suck?